IntroSems quarters and schedules subject to change--check back often. Visit Stanford Student Affairs for the latest updates on Academic Year 2021-22.

 What makes you recoil in horror or uncomfortably squirm?
 Have you ever seen those reactions in others to something you have done or said?
 Those often physical repulsions to behaviors, beliefs, and language are trip wires to signal when we’ve encountered the taboo, the realm of the forbidden and profane.
 Taboos are the often implicit “rules,” boundaries, and expectations placed on us by the communities we live among.
 But, who decides something is taboo?
 How do we learn what is taboo?
 When should we adhere to taboos?
 And when should we transgress?
 What happens when the different communities we inhabit disagree about what is taboo?

 In this seminar, we will explore and theorize “the taboo” and the consequences for transgressing taboos.
 On our quest, we will read broadly--from William Shakespeare’s drama Othello to Christina Rossetti’s poem “Goblin Market” to Trevor Noah’s memoir Born a Crime--to see how taboos around issues such as race, gender, and sexuality change and carry across different cultural, historical, geographical, and familial contexts.

-At the same time, because this course is being planned as a Write 2 IntroSem, we will also reflect on the taboos we may have internalized about what “good” writing and speaking are.
+At the same time, because this course is a Write-2 IntroSem, we will also reflect on the taboos we may have internalized about what “good” writing and speaking are.
 Have you been told to never split infinitives, that you shouldn’t use contractions, or to avoid using first person?
 I hope together we can discern how communication-based taboos can potentially perpetuate the larger systemic taboos dramatized in the readings.
 How might we use writing and speaking to liberate us from the taboos of oppression and exclusion?